 Checklist of Things to buy after the Move

-It is time to go for an extensive shopping you’ve been waiting for after you are done with unpacking.
+It is time to go for the extensive shopping you’ve been waiting for after you are done with unpacking.
 You may already own some of these obvious items, especially, if your new home is already furnished.
 However, you may have missed out on some of these items until the need for them arises.

 - Coffee table – this may look unnecessary, but you might find yourself comfortably eating in the living room.